-- 1. A hand antiseptic used as a topical application, a hand antiseptic solution used as a hand dip, or a hand antiseptic soap shall: - (i) Comply with one of the following: - (I) Be an approved drug that is listed in the FDA publication, "Approved Drug Products with Therapeutic Equivalence Evaluations" as an approved drug based on safety and effectiveness, or - (II) Have active antimicrobial ingredients that are listed in the FDA monograph for OTC Health-Care Antiseptic Drug Products as an antiseptic handwash; Pf - (ii) Consist only of components which the intended use of each complies with one of the following:
+1. A hand antiseptic used as a topical application, a hand antiseptic solution used as a hand dip, or a hand antiseptic soap shall:

-- (I) A threshold of regulation exemption as specified in 21 CFR 170.39 Threshold of Regulation for Substances used in Food-contact Articles, Pf or - (II) 21 CFR 178 Indirect Food Additives: Adjuvants, Production Aids, and Sanitizers as regulated for use as a food additive with conditions of safe use, Pf or - (III) A determination of generally recognized as safe (GRAS).
-Partial listings of substances with food uses that are GRAS may be found in 21 CFR 182 Substances Generally Recognized as Safe, 21 CFR 184 Direct Food Substances Affirmed as Generally Recognized as Safe, or 21 CFR 186 Indirect Food Substances Affirmed as Generally Recognized as Safe for use in contact with food; and in FDA's Inventory of GRAS Notices, Pf or - (IV) A prior sanction listed under 21 CFR 181 Prior Sanctioned Food Ingredients, Pf or - (V) A Food Contact Notification that is effective; Pf and - (iii) Be applied only to hands that are clean.
-Pf If a hand antiseptic or a hand antiseptic solution used as a hand dip does not meet the criteria specified under paragraph 1.(ii) of this subsection, use shall be: - (I) Followed by thorough hand rinsing in clean water before hand contact with food or by the use of gloves; Pf or - (II) Limited to situations that involve no direct contact with food by the bare hands.
+- (i) Comply with one of the following: - (I) Be an approved drug that is listed in the FDA publication, "Approved Drug Products with Therapeutic Equivalence Evaluations" as an approved drug based on safety and effectiveness, Pf or - (II) Have active antimicrobial ingredients that are listed in the FDA monograph for OTC Health-Care Antiseptic Drug Products as an antiseptic handwash; Pf - (ii) Consist only of components which the intended use of each complies with one of the following: - (I) A threshold of regulation exemption as specified in 21 CFR 170.39 Threshold of Regulation for Substances used in Food-contact Articles, Pf or - (II) 21 CFR 178 Indirect Food Additives: Adjuvants, Production Aids, and Sanitizers as regulated for use as a food additive with conditions of safe use, Pf or - (III) A determination of generally recognized as safe (GRAS).
+Partial listings of substances with food uses that are GRAS may be found in 21 CFR 182 Substances Generally Recognized as Safe, 21 CFR 184 Direct Food Substances Affirmed as Generally Recognized as Safe, or 21 CFR 186 Indirect Food Substances Affirmed as Generally Recognized as Safe for use incontact with food; and in FDA's Inventory of GRAS Notices, Pf or - (IV) A prior sanction listed under 21 CFR 181 Prior Sanctioned Food Ingredients, Pf or - (V) A Food Contact Notification that is effective; Pf and - (iii) Be applied only to hands that are clean. ^{Pf} If a hand antiseptic or a hand antiseptic solution used as a hand dip does not meet the criteria specified under paragraph 1.(ii) of this subsection, use shall be: - (I) Followed by thorough hand rinsing in clean water before hand contact with food or by the use of gloves; Pf or - (II) Limited to situations that involve no direct contact with food by the bare hands.
 Pf - 3.
 A hand antiseptic solution used as a hand dip shall be maintained clean and at a strength Equivalent to at least 100 mg/L chlorine.
 Pf - (f) Fingernails.
-Employees shall keep their fingernails clean and trimmed to no longer than the tips of the fingers.
-Pf Unless wearing gloves in good repair, a food employee may not wear fingernail polish or artificial fingernails when working with exposed food.
-Pf - (g) Jewelry.
-Except for a plain ring such as a wedding band food employees may not wear jewelry including medical information jewelry on their arms and hands while preparing food. - (h) Clothing.
+Employees shall keep their fingernails clean and trimmed to no longer than the tips of the fingers. ^{Pf} Unless wearing gloves in good repair, a food employee may not wear fingernail polish or artificial fingernails when working with exposed food. ^{Pf}

+- (g) Bandages, Finger Cots, or Finger Stalls.
+If used, an impermeable cover such as a bandage, finger cot or finger stall located on the wrist, hand or finger of a food employee working with exposed food shall be covered with a single-use glove. - (h) Jewelry.
+Except for a plain ring such as a wedding band food employees may not wear jewelry including medical information jewelry on their arms and hands while preparing food. - (i) Clothing.
 The outer layer of clothing of all employees shall be clean.
-Food employees shall wear clean outer clothing to prevent contamination of food, equipment, utensils, linen, and single-service and single-use articles. - (i) Hair Restraints.
+Food employees shall wear clean outer clothing to prevent contamination of food, equipment, utensils, linen, and single-service and single-use articles.